office of research & economic development

 BUSINESSES – Industry Partnerships

 The Office of Research and Economic Development also offers a variety of collaborative opportunities with industry and corporate partners.
 These mutually beneficial partnerships are created to advance the missions of both organizations.
 The Business Engagement Center’s (BEC) team serves as the front door to the University.
 The BEC assists industry partners in developing University connections/expertise.
-In addition, the Business Engagement Center works with faculty and staff to make connections to industry for research opportunities and funding.
-For small business owners, the Innovation Incubator [IN] engages entrepreneurs in the community and provides them with tools they need to be successful.
+In addition, the Business Engagement Center works with faculty and staff to make connections to the industry for research opportunities and funding.
+For small business owners, the Innovation Incubator [IN] engages entrepreneurs in the community and provides them with the tools they need to be successful.

 Research innovation is essential to retaining talent in mid-Michigan, and the scale of UM-Flint’s campus and its student population is ideal for interdisciplinary team building.
-To learn more about past, current, and upcoming research projects, grants, and meetings, view our recent research communications and follow us on Twitter.
+To learn more about past, current, and upcoming research projects, grants, and meetings view our recent research communications and follow us on Twitter.